 2. Make Expectations Clear Ahead of Time (Boundaries)

-But prior to going into the shopping centre I didn't ever just say "be good."
-Instead I made it very clear ahead of time what was expected.
+e.g. Prior to going into a shopping centre I didn't ever just say "be good."
+Instead I made it clear, (ahead of time,) what was expected.

-Keep your voices low (so only your friends can hear you)
+Keep your voices low (so only those with you can hear you)

 Keep your hands to yourself